joelpt/sublimetext-print-to-html/README.md

 **Usage:**

  - For best results, save your file with an appropriate extension beforehand.
+ - To print the current file:
- - Use `shift+alt+P` to print current file as HTML and open in your browser, or
+    - use `shift+alt+P` to print current file as HTML via your browser, or
- - From File menu, use `Print as HTML to Browser` or `Print as HTML to New Buffer`.
+    - from File menu, use `Print as HTML to Browser` or `Print as HTML to New Buffer`.
  - Edit settings in `Preferences->Package Settings->Print in HTML` to customize output formatting and behavior.

 **Uses:**